jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 Canada (19%) and Japan (15%).

 *Figure 19.
 Cyber attack and breach response plans.*
-A pie chart showing the distribution of responses regarding cyber attack and breach response plans: Mature Plans (33%), Individual Plans (30%), Untested Plans (29%), No plans (8%).
+A pie chart showing the distribution of responses regarding cyber attack and breach response plans: No plans, Individual Plans, Untested Plans, and Mature Plans.

 Organizations universally identified the chief information officer (CIO) as the leading representative involved in the development or review of the cyber attack or breach response plan, followed by the chief compliance officer (CCO), IT security and finally IT operations staff (Fig. 20).

-**Analyst Observation**

-Overall, internal and external legal counsel were identified as among the roles least involved in the development of plans (Fig. 20).
-This is in sharp contrast to recommended industry best practices, given that the main focus of legal counsel is to protect the organization from and minimize its exposure to risks.
-Legal counsel provides guidance on the acceptable levels of risks and obligations for their organization and ensures that legal frameworks are adhered to before, during and after a cyber attack or breach event to mitigate further impact.
+> Analyst Observation
+> Overall, internal and external legal
+> counsel were identified as among the
+> roles least involved in the
+> development of plans (Fig. 20).
+This
+> is in sharp contrast to recommended
+> industry best practices, given that
+> the main focus of legal counsel is to
+> protect the organization from and
+> minimize its exposure to risks.
+Legal
+> counsel provides guidance on the
+> acceptable levels of risks and
+> obligations for their organization and
+> ensures that legal frameworks are
+> adhered to before, during and after a
+> cyber attack or breach event to
+> mitigate further impact.

-Line of business and business
+> Line of business and business
-operations were consistently and universally identified as the least involved in the development and review of plans.
-This is notable because these groups are considered critical stakeholders in plans presumably designed to maintain business operations during an event.
+> operations were consistently and
+> universally identified as the least
+> involved in the development and
+> review of plans.
+This is notable
+> because these groups are considered
+> critical stakeholders in plans
+> presumably designed to maintain
+> business operations during an event.

 *Figure 20.
 Roles involved in the development and review of cyber attack and breach response plans.*
-A bar chart showing the percentage of organizations that involve different roles in the development and review of cyber attack and breach response plans.
-The most involved roles are CIO, CCO, IT Security Staff, and IT Operations Staff.
+A bar chart showing the percentage of respondents who indicated each role is involved in the development and review of cyber attack and breach response plans.

 Organizations reported that the main challenges they faced in maturing their organization’s overall cyber security posture were primarily IT and security technology maturity followed by IT and security process maturity and then visibility into threats.

 *Figure 21.
 Challenges in maturing cyber security posture.*
-A bar chart showing the distribution of responses regarding the challenges in maturing cyber security posture.
-The top challenges are IT and Security Technology Maturity, IT and Security Process Maturity, and Visibility Into Threats.
+A bar chart showing the percentage of respondents who identified each challenge in maturing their cyber security posture.

 ### Organizational Readiness Against a Cyber Attack or Breach Event
 When asked how they would rate their organization’s readiness to address a cyber attack or breach event, the respondents